leventerguder/injavawetrust-aws-developer-exam/aws-certified-developer-official-study-guide-book/Chapter10-notes.md

 AWS SSO integrates with Microsoft Active Directory through the Directory Service, enabling you to sign in to the user portal using your Active Directory credentials.

+# AWS Security Token Service

+AWS Security Token Service (AWS STS) creates temporary security credentials and provides trusted users with those temporary security credentials.
+The trusted users then access AWS resources with those credentials.
+Temporary security credentials work similarly to long-term access key credentials, but with the following differences:

+- Temporary security credentials consist of an access key ID, a secret access key, and a security token.
+- Temporary security credentials are short-term, and you configure them to remain valid for a duration between a few minutes to several hours.
+After the credentials expire, AWS no longer recognizes them or allows any kind of access from API requests made with them.
+- Temporary security credentials are not stored with you; they are generated dynamically and provided to you upon request.
+You can request new credentials before or after the temporary security credentials expire, if you still have permission to do so.

+Because of these differences, temporary credentials offer the following advantages:

+- You do not have to distribute or embed long-term AWS security credentials with an application.
+- You can provide users access to your AWS resources without defining an AWS identity for them.
+Temporary credentials are the basis for AWS roles and identity federation.
+- The temporary security credentials have a limited lifetime.
+You do not have to rotate or explicitly revoke them when the user no longer requires them.
+- After temporary security credentials expire, they cannot be reused.
+You can specify how long the credentials are valid, up to a maximum limit.

+AWS STS IdPs come from different sources, including the following:

+- IAM users from another account
+- Microsoft Active Directory
+- Users of IdPs that are SAML 2.0–based
+- Web IdPs
+- Customer identity brokers

+Use Amazon Cognito to authenticate for mobile applications.
+Amazon Cognito supports the same IdPs as AWS STS.
+However, it also supports unauthenticated (or guest) access and provides a means for synchronizing user data between multiple devices owned by the same user.

+# Amazon Cognito

+Amazon Cognito is a service that allows you to manage sign-in and permissions for mobile and web applications through two services: Amazon Cognito Sync store and Amazon Cognito Sync.

+With Amazon Cognito Sync store, you can authenticate users using third-party social identity providers or create your own identity store.
+With Amazon Cognito Sync, you can synchronize identities across multiple devices and the web.

+Amazon Cognito is a managed service, providing scaling, redundancy, and high availability.
+You provide authentication with Amazon Cognito in one of three ways:

+- Your own identity store
+- Social identity providers such as Amazon or Facebook
+- SAML-based identity solutions

+Amazon Cognito provides a variety of mechanisms to secure the application.
+You can configure guest access, multifactor authentication, and confirmation of account with Short Message Service (SMS) or email, among other mechanisms.
+Amazon Cognito integrates with AWS CloudTrail to track creations, deletions, and configuration changes.
+You can also use Amazon CloudWatch alarms to monitor for a specific activity and receive Amazon Simple Notification Service (Amazon SNS) or email notifications, if that activity occurs.

+Amazon Cognito uses identity for user pools and identity pools.
+You use Amazon Cognito to access the AWS Management Console, AWS CLI, and AWS SDKs.

+## Microsoft Active Directory as Identity Provider

+Many enterprises already use Microsoft Active Directory as their identity store.
+Integrating Active Directory, rather than configuring a new identity store, simplifies administrative overhead.
+AWS Managed Microsoft AD provides multiple ways to use Amazon Cloud Directory and Microsoft Active Directory with other AWS services.

+AWS Directory Service provides multiple directory choices for customers who want to use an existing Microsoft Active Directory or Lightweight Directory Access Protocol (LDAP)–aware applications in the cloud.

+There are four different ways to implement Microsoft Active Directory in an AWS infrastructure.

+- Run Microsoft Active Directory on Amazon EC2 with an AWS account.
+- Use Active Directory Connector (AD Connector) to connect AWS services with an on- premises Microsoft Active Directory.
+- Create a Simple Active Directory (Simple AD) that provides basic Active Directory compatibility.
+- Deploy AWS Managed Microsoft AD.

+## Microsoft Active Directory on Amazon EC2 with AWS Account

+AWS provides a comprehensive set of services and tools for deploying Microsoft Windows– based workloads in its secure cloud infrastructure.
+Active Directory Domain Services (AD DS) and Domain Name System (DNS) are core Windows services that provide the foundation for many enterprise-class Microsoft-based solutions, including Microsoft SharePoint, Microsoft Exchange, and .NET applications.

+## Active Directory Connector

+Active Directory Connector (AD Connector) connects your existing on-premises Microsoft Active Directory with compatible AWS applications.

+AD Connector is not compatible with Amazon Relational Database Service (Amazon RDS) SQL Server.

+## Simple Active Directory

+Simple Active Directory (Simple AD) is a Microsoft Active Directory that is compatible with AWS Directory Service and is powered by Samba 4.
+Simple AD is a standalone directory in the cloud, where you create and manage identities and manage access to applications.
+You can use many familiar Active Directory–aware applications and tools that require basic Active Directory features.

+## AWS Managed Microsoft AD

+AWS Managed Microsoft AD is an actual Microsoft Windows Server Active Directory, managed by AWS in the AWS Cloud.
+It enables you to migrate a broad range of Active Directory–aware applications to the AWS Cloud.

+# Summary

+This chapter discussed the concepts of identity and authorization and how you can use AWS services to provide them.
+You learned that identity and authorization can operate at different planes of access—the control plane and the data plane.
+You also learned that these planes differ in terms of paths used, protocols configured, services managed, and credentials deployed.

+In addition, you learned about the various AWS services and where you use identity and authorization, including the
+following:

+- AWS SSO
+- AWS STS
+- Amazon Cognito
+- AWS Managed Microsoft AD

+# Exam Essentials

+**Understand what federation is.**

+Know the difference between federation and SSO.
+Understand when you would use federation and when you would use SSO.

+**Understand the role of an identity provider (IdP).**

+Know what an IdP does, how it operates, and how it interacts with an identity consumer.

+**Know the different federation services that AWS offers.**

+Understand which services act as IdPs, which act as identity consumers, and which act as SSO.

+**Understand AWS Directory Service options.**

+Know the use cases for Microsoft Active Directory, Cloud Directory, and Amazon Cognito.

+**Understand how policies work.**

+Know the structure of policies and how to apply them.

+**Recognize the role of policies in controlling access to AWS resources.**

+Know how to use AWS services to control access to non-AWS resources and how to use non-AWS services to control access to AWS resources.

+**Understand the difference between the data plane and control plane with regard to pro- tocols and commands.**

+Know how AWS STS and AWS SSO work and how to implement these services.